VNC Connect review: Affordable, cross-platform remote desktop software

 There are two separate VNC Connect components, the server and the viewer.
 You install the server on any PC you want to control, and install the viewer on any PC or device from which you want to control said PCs.
 Though the client is referred to as a viewer, you still have control of the target PC.

-There's also a helpdesk version for IT types at $17 a month, as well as an enterprise product with centralized management, etc. for $4.82. per PC, per month.
+There's also a helpdesk version for IT types at US$17 (AU$24) a month, as well as an enterprise product with centralized management, etc. for US$4.82 (AU$6.77). per PC, per month.
 An annual plan is required for all the quoted prices.

 VNC Connect, like most paid remote-desktop services, supports file transfers, remote printing, and chat.
 Uniquely, it also supports direct PC-to-PC (IP address to IP address) and portal-based communications.
 In the latter case, at least the initial communications go through the RealVNC server.
 After a connection has been established, and IP addresses logged, traffic takes the shortest route—i.e., if the two computers are on the same local network, data stays on said network.